7 Common Website Speed Test Warnings and How to Fix Them

 Disclosure: Your support helps keep the site running!
 We earn a referral fee for some of the services we recommend on this page.

-Best tool to check your website speed
+The best tool to check your website speed

 There are many tools available to check your website speed.
 GTmetrix is the best among them.
 It will tell you how fast your website loads from different global locations.